 Connection is terminated.
 After a few minutes, log in to RAy again

 The RAy unit in default configuration, establishes a connection with any remote unit and both units act as a communication pair.
 Should the higher protection from the unauthorized communication take-over be required, it is possible to use the so called Secured mode of remote unit authorization.
 This mode is based on locking the two specific units into one communication pair.
 Units with Secured mode activated refuse to make a connection with any other communication unit.
 The units are locked using the unique authorization keys.
 The keys are exchanged between the units concerned.
 The authorization keys can be backed up to an external medium to be able to make a service unit exchange, if necessary.
-Should The Link authorization quard be disabled, the user data occurs even it the remote unit is not authorized.
+Should the Link authorization quard be disabled, the user data occurs even the remote unit is not authorized.